Homebrew/legacy-homebrew/README.md

 ### 32-bit x86 platforms

-Linuxbrew does not currently support 32-bit x86 platforms nor platforms other than x86.
+Linuxbrew does not currently support 32-bit x86 platforms.
 It would be possible for Linuxbrew to work on 32-bit x86 platforms with some effort.
 Pull requests would be welcome if someone were to volunteer to maintain the 32-bit x86 support.

 Installation
 ------------